ReinholdsB/ThoughMachineChallenge/README.md

 # Thought Machine Coding Challenge

+## Description
+Given the initial state of a board and a series of operations, output the final state of the board (the position of all ships and whether it has sunk or not).
+The input should be a file and the output stored in another file.

 ## Building the application
 To build the application in the root directory run:
 `mvn clean install`